-Barnet Homes manages four different kinds of tenancies:
+Barnet Homes manages three different kinds of tenancy:

 - introductory tenancies